Leh–Manali Highway: Road surface

 The Leh-Manali highway is generally two lanes wide (one lane in each direction) without a road divider but has only one or one and a half lanes at some stretches.
 Snow and rain can make the highway slushy or too slippery to travel.
 Past precipitation can also create travel hazards.
 It has over a dozen Bailey bridges and all of them are now being upgraded to two-lane steel bridges.
 The highway crosses many streams of ice-cold water from snow-capped mountains and glacial melts without a bridge and it requires driving skill to negotiate fast-flowing streams.
 The highway has many damaged stretches and under-maintained portions, where even a little rainfall can trigger dangerous landslides.
 The road quality is poor from Zingzingbar to Pang and one has to drive carefully as high speed can cause discomfort.

 Climate

 Ladakh is a cold semi-arid desert.
 It is cold along the highway even in summer (May onwards); the days are warm in bright sunshine but the nights are very cold.
 Light woolens are required during the day and thick woolens are required at night.
-There is scanty rainfall between Darcha and Leh even during the monsoon season in July–September as the entire region lies in rain shadow.
+There is scanty rainfall between Darcha and Leh even during the monsoon season in July–September as the entire region lies in the rain shadow.